Zahin-Nambiar/cs393r_helms_deep_final/README.md

 roslaunch husky\_gazebo husky\_playpen.launch
 ```
 2. Start RVIZ

-After the FFD demo has started:
+- Note: Instructions to preform after the FFD demo has started
 - In the bottom left courner of RVIZ click add -> By topic ->  and add both /contor pointcloud and /latest_frontiers pointcloud inorder to see the visualized contor and frontiers.
 - In the dispays windo unsubscribe (uncheck) all boxes except for Grid,RobotModel,Navigation,and Static Map.

 ```
 roslaunch husky\_viz view\_robot.launch
 ```